panuph/statechartx/README.md

 The goal of this extension is to simplify and ease the way a workflow is created and defined.
 This extension is by no means a layer of software on top of statechart, as the user still has to use statechart to achieve their goal.
-See the example code in example.py for example usage.

-## Dependencies
+## Example Usage

-See file requirements.txt.
+See code in file example.py (https://github.com/panuph/statechartx/blob/master/statechartx/example.py).

 ## Installation